Skip to content

 What Pans Can Go Under the Broiler?

-Whatever pan you use under a broiler you must be aware of the extreme direct heat that the cookware will be exposed to.
-Use the correct tools every time you undertake using your broiler.
-Such as very thick oven mitts, wooden cutting boards for placing hot pots and pans on, and most importantly no metal utensils inside the broiler.
+Whatever pan you use under a broiler, you must know the extreme direct heat the cookware will be exposed to.
+Use the correct tools every time you use your broiler, such as very thick oven mitts, wooden cutting boards for placing hot pots and pans on, and most importantly, no metal utensils inside the broiler.

 Seasoned Cast-Iron Cookware

-An even more robust and durable cooking pot, pan, skillet, or Dutch oven the enameled cast iron is one made of seasoned cast iron.
+An even more robust and durable cooking pot, pan, skillet, or Dutch oven, the enameled cast iron is made of seasoned cast iron.
 It can handle anything and is the perfect broiling-friendly substitute for enameled cast iron.

-This type of cast-iron cookware has a thin layer of polymerized oil coating the inside as well as the outside of your cast iron.
-To season a piece of cast-iron cookware it is rubbed with oil and heated at high heat until the pan smokes.
+This cast-iron cookware has a thin layer of polymerized oil coating the inside and the outside of your cast iron.
+To season a piece of cast-iron cookware, it is rubbed with oil and heated at high heat until the pan smokes.

-Making it not only safe for the pan to be put on high heat for broiling and other types of cooking, but for the cooks.
-It gives your well-seasoned cast-iron its non-stick characteristics.
-The seasoning is resilient and chemically bonded to the metal so you can freely use metal spoons and spatulas, and it won’t chip in high heat situations.
+Making it not only safe for the pan to be put on high heat for broiling and other types of cooking but also for the cooks.
+It gives your well-seasoned cast iron its non-stick characteristics.
+The seasoning is resilient and chemically bonded to the metal, so you can freely use metal spoons and spatulas, and won’t chip in high-heat situations.

 Metal Pans and Sheet Pans

-Any metal used under a broiler needs to be able to withstand heat in excess of 500 degrees – including the handles.
-Metal handles screwed into a pot, can warp, discolor, and sometimes break off due to the extreme heat they are placed under.
-Wooden handles are also not safe even wrapped in foil.
+Any metal used under a broiler must withstand heat in excess of 500 degrees – including the handles.
+Metal handles screwed into a pot can warp, discolor, and sometimes break off due to the extreme heat they are placed under.
+Wooden handles are also not safe, even wrapped in foil.

-A sturdy roll-top sheet pan is also an option depending upon the types of dishes you want to prepare under the broiler.
+A sturdy roll-top sheet pan is also an option, depending on the types of dishes you want to prepare under the broiler.
 Checking the manufacturer’s instructions regarding its cookware is always the best practice.

-Final Thoughts – Can Enameled Cast-Iron Go Under the Broiler
+Final Thoughts – Can Enameled Cast Iron Cookware Be Used Under a Broiler?

 There you have it.
-Because enameled cast iron pans are made from heavy-duty materials, they can be used on the stovetop, under the broiler as well as in the oven.
-You have also learned that if you want to use the broiler regularly it may be beneficial to invest in seasoned cast iron cookware or a roll-top sheet pan with no handles.
+Because enameled cast iron pans are made from heavy-duty materials, they can be used on the stovetop, under the broiler, and in the oven.
+You have also learned that if you want to use the broiler regularly, investing in seasoned cast iron cookware or a roll-top sheet pan with no handles may be beneficial.

 Source: Sun Sentinel / Le Creuset